 - Influencing and lobbying, especially in relation to national government and its delivery bodies such as Network Rail or Highways England

-Partnership at sub-national level, through the emerging for the South-East Transport Body
+Partnership at sub-national level, through Transport for the South East

 Investment of £135m LGF in local transport improvements through the Berkshire Local Transport Body and Berkshire Strategic Transport Forum